Stonelinks/hackyGCS/sim/README.md

 # Simulation Utilities

-This is a Makefile that allows easy interaction of the PX4 software sim via docker.
+This is a Makefile that allows easy interaction with the PX4 software sim via a docker contaianer.

 ## Setup

+### Linux

-Make sure you have docker installed for your platform
+Just make make sure you have docker installed!

 ### OS X

+**Docker for Mac**

+This has been tested to work with docker for mac: https://docs.docker.com/docker-for-mac/

+**Homebrew**

+Make sure you have homebrew installed on your machine [brew.sh/](http://brew.sh/)

 **XQuartz**

-You need to install and start [XQuartz](https://www.xquartz.org/).
-This is so it is possible to use the sim's GUI from the container.
+You need to install XQuartz so it is possible to use the sim's GUI from the container.

 ```sh
 brew cask install xquartz
 ```

-Some default settings need to be changed
+Some default settings need to be changed:

 ```sh
 defaults write org.macosforge.xquartz.X11 enable_iglx -bool true
 defaults write org.macosforge.xquartz.X11 nolisten_tcp -bool false